 The first is that it is a not-for-profit company.
 It has no private shareholders and does not pay bonuses to its directors.

-The third is that it will keep you at the heart of everything it does.
-It will give you practical, everyday tips to help you reduce the amount of energy you use.
-If you experience any difficulties, it says to get in touch it will do all it can to help.
+The third is that they will keep you at the heart of everything the company does.
+Robin Hood Energy will give you practical, everyday tips to help you reduce the amount of energy you use.
+If you experience any difficulties, you should get in touch and they will do all they can to help.

-The energy company was launched in September 2015 by Nottingham City Council.
-Its aim is to provide low cost energy to all households and address fuel poverty.
+Robin Hood Energy was launched in September 2015 by Nottingham City Council.
+Their aim is to provide low cost energy to all households and address fuel poverty.
 The company keeps overheads as low as possible.
 It does not pay bonuses to staff and none of its directors are paid.

-It is entirely owned by Nottingham City Council, which means it is the first local authority energy company in the UK.
+The company is entirely owned by Nottingham City Council, which means it is the first local authority energy company in the UK.
 It sets itself apart from the ‘Big Six’ and many other private sector energy companies.
-One of the biggest ways it does this is by being one of only a few not-for-profit energy companies.
+One of the biggest ways Robin Hood does this is by being one of only a few not-for-profit energy companies.